Skip to content

 What's NOT optimized (yet)

 • Server-side chart rendering — charts render client-side today, so large datasets block the renderer briefly during the initial paint.
-Server-side SVG rendering is supported via chart-renderer.ts but not plumbed as an option.
+A main-process chart:render-svg IPC (chart-renderer.ts) already exists and backs the sandboxed render path; what is not yet optimized is defaulting large-dataset display to server-side rendering.

-• Session registry indexing — 10k sessions on disk read linearly on every boot.
-Needs a lightweight index (SQLite or a sidecar B-tree) before the app targets long-term heavy users.
+• Session registry on-disk format — 10k sessions on disk still read linearly on every boot.
+Directory grant trust is now O(1) via an in-memory inverted index, but the boot parse itself still wants a lightweight on-disk index (SQLite or a sidecar B-tree) before the app targets long-term heavy users.

 If you hit a performance issue that isn't covered here, please open an issue with the performance label and attach the diagnostics bundle (Settings → Export diagnostics).